isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 used by all servers connecting to the configuration database.

-The following table lists DHCPv4-specific parameters supported by the Configuration Backend, with an indication of the level of the hierarchy at which it is currently supported.
+The following table lists DHCPv4-specific parameters supported by the configuration backend, with an indication of the level of the hierarchy at which it is currently supported.

-.. table:: List of DHCPv4 parameters supported by the Configuration Backend
+.. table:: List of DHCPv4 parameters supported by the configuration backend

    +-----------------------------+----------------------------+--------------+-------------+-------------+-------------+
    | Parameter                   | Global                     | Client       | Shared      | Subnet      | Pool        |